 is an example of one that Wells Fargo still uses today).
 This form looks complicated but it really boils down to getting the Air Force the unique routing and account number combination for each pilot.
 The bank generates the form, the pilot gives the form to the HR department at the Air Force, someone in the HR department of the Air Force types in the routing and account number for that pilot and the direct deposit system works.
 It was such a success that the second company

-to use the ACHN for direct deposits was the social security administration for paying out retirement benefits.
+to use the ACHN for direct deposit services was the social security administration for paying out retirement benefits.

 What these paper DDA's effectually do is trade one type of manual work for another.
 While, before, a company needed to cut checks and hand them out to workers, now workers need to get forms from their bank and hand them to the company they work for.
 Less work to manage payroll but more work for everyone else.
 The goal was to automate the entire payment process — NACHA fell short.